-- 8.3.5.1 Premise is defined in the Act as "any place", Different premises licences cannot apply in respect of a single premises at different times.
+44.4.7.58.7.3 8.7.3 It is noted though that in-house staff at casinos and bingo premises need not-Formatted: C3 be licensed by the Security Industry Authority (SIA) although this would be preferable in helping meet the licensing objectives.
+Where operators and the Licensing Authority consider that supervision of entrances and machines is appropriate in particular cases, it will be decided whether these need to be SIA licensed on a case by case basis.
+Formatted: C2, Left 8.8 Multiple Premises Licences 14.4.98.8 Formatted: C2 44.4.9.18.8.1 8.8.1 Premise is defined in the Act as "any place", Different premises licences cannot apply in respect of a single premises at different times.
 However, it is possible for a single building to be subject to more than one premises licence, provided they are for different parts of the building and the different parts of the building can be reasonably regarded as being different premises.
 Whether different parts of a building can be properly regarded as being separate premises will always be a question of fact in the circumstances.
-However, the Gambling Commission does not consider that areas of a building that are artificially or temporarily separate can be properly regarded as different premises. - 8.3.5.2 In considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes, entrances and exits from parts of the building covered by one or more licences should be separate and identifiable so that the separation of different premises is not compromised and that people do not 'drift' into a gambling area.
-In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit. - 8.3.5.3 The Licensing Authority will consider, amongst others, the factored outlined in the Gambling Commission guidance when deciding upon the extent of separation of licensable premises.
-In particular, due regard will be given to the specific requirements relating to entrances and exits to particular types of licensable premises. - 8.3.5.4 It should be noted that a licence to use a remises for gambling should only be issued in relation to premises that the Licensing Authority can be satisfied are going to be ready to be used for gambling in the reasonably near future, consistent with the scale of the building or alterations required before the premises are brought into use.
-If the construction is not yet complete, or if they need alteration, or if the applicant does not yet have the right to occupy them, then an application for a provisional statement should be made instead. - 8.3.5.5 In deciding whether a premises licence can be granted where there are outstanding construction or alteration works at a premises, applications will be determined on their merits, applying a two stage consideration process: - a) Whether the premises ought to be permitted to be used for gambling; - b) Whether appropriate conditions can be applied to the situation whereby the premises are not yet in the condition in which they ought to be before gambling can take place. - 8.3.5.6 Applicants should note that the Licensing Authority is entitled to decide whether it is appropriate to grant a licence subject to conditions, but is not obliged to grant such a licence.
+However, the Gambling Commission does not consider that areas of a building that are artificially or temporarily separate can be properly regarded as different premises.
+Formatted: C3, Left 44.4.9.38.8.2 8.8.2 In considering applications for multiple licences for a building and those Formatted: C3 relating to a discrete part of a building used for other (non-gambling) purposes, entrances and exits from parts of the building covered by one or more licences should be separate and identifiable so that the separation of different premises is not compromised and that people do not 'drift' into a gambling area.
+In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit.
+Formatted: C3, Left 14.4.9.58.8.3 8.8.3 The Licensing Authority will consider, amongst others, the factored outlined Formatted: C3 in the Gambling Commission guidance when deciding upon the extent of separation of licensable premises.
+In particular, due regard will be given to the specific requirements relating to entrances and exits to particular types of licensable premises.
+Formatted: C3.
+Left 14.4.9.78.8.4 8.8.4 It should be noted that a licence to use a remises for gambling should only Formatted: C3 be issued in relation to premises that the Licensing Authority can be satisfied are going to be ready to be used for gambling in the reasonably near future, consistent with the scale of the building or alterations required before the premises are brought into use.
+If the construction is not yet complete, or if they need alteration, or if the applicant does not yet have the right to occupy them, then an application for a provisional statement should be made instead.
+Formatted: C3, Left 14.4.9.98.8.5 8.8.5 In deciding whether a premises licence can be granted where there are Formatted: C3 outstanding construction or alteration works at a premises, applications will be determined on their merits, applying a two stage consideration process:

+(b)a) Whether the premises ought to be permitted to be used for gambling;